 Please confirm any current travel advisories/warnings as well as entry requirements with the U.S. Department of State.

 Climbers flying from the U.S. usually fly via Santiago, Chile and then onward to Punta Arenas, Chile (PUQ).
-The 5-hour flight to Antarctica is aboard a Russian Illuyshin cargo plane which lands on a blue ice runway at Union Glacier.
-From Union Glacier we board a Twin Otter on skis for the one-hour flight to Vinson base camp.
+The 5-hour flight to Antarctica is aboard a Russian Ilyushin Il-76 cargo plane which lands on a blue ice runway at Union Glacier.
+From Union Glacier we board a Twin Otter on skis for the one-hour flight to Vinson Base Camp.
 The logistical support needed to get climbers and their gear into position on Mt.
 Vinson is extraordinary.

 A valid passport is required for your travels.
 Your passport must be valid for 6 months beyond the expected return date.